 If you’ve experienced the burden of student debt, you’re in good company.
-There are more than 45 million Americans in the same boat, and student debt in the US has swelled to $1.8 trillion dollars.
-1
+There are more than 46 million Americans in the same boat, and student debt in the US has swelled to more than $1.7 trillion.1

 How do you help your child avoid the burden of student debt?
 How do you do it while you pay the bills?
 Save for your retirement?
 Pay off your own student loans?